September 1971 Popular Electronics

-At some static measurement ranges, interference from the vicinity of the target can
+At some static measurement ranges, interference from the vicinity of the target

-are range gated so that they accept only signals from a prescribed
+the receivers are range gated so that they accept only signals from a prescribed

 "block" of space (where the target is located).
 This reduces background interference

 from reflecting targets outside the target area.
 In some ranges, especially those

 in the Western desert areas, the radar signatures of insects that accidentally enter

 There are three basic ways to "look" at a radar target: monostatically, bistatically,

 and multistatically.
-A mono static system (Fig. 5B) has its transmitting and receiving
+A mono static system (Fig. 5B) has its transmitting and

-the angle between the two beams called the bistatic angle.
+are separated, with the angle between the two beams called the bistatic angle.
 A

 radar pulse in this system has a different characteristic from that of a monostatic

 This radar screen can present quite a problem.
 It is possible

 Fig. 6 - Theory of the corner reflector that illustrates

 how this device returns the radar beam along same path on which it came.

-A multi static system uses one transmitter and several receivers and usually has such
+A multi static system uses one transmitter and several receivers and usually

-an object in "stereo," producing a much more realistic view.
+of looking at an object in "stereo," producing a much more realistic view.

 Why use separate antennas just to achieve a different return?
-If the elementary theory
+If the elementary

-reflector is returned along the same path to the source (Fig. 6).
+on a corner reflector is returned along the same path to the source (Fig. 6).

 Thus a mono static radar shows a greater cross section from a corner reflector than

 does a bistatic type.
 This provides a method of discriminating between real missiles

 and decoys having corner reflectors to enhance their RCS.
 One of the great advantages

 of bistatic and multistatic radars is their ability to discriminate.